 Our Privacy Notice explains how the Avon and Somerset Constabulary, obtains, holds, uses and discloses information about people – their personal information, the steps we take to ensure that it is protected, and also describes the rights individuals have in regard to their personal information handled by the Constabulary.

-The use and disclosure of personal information is governed in the
+The use and disclosure of personal information is governed in the United Kingdom by the General Data Protection Regulation and the Data Protection Act.

 The Constabulary’s Chief Constable is registered with the Information Commissioner as a data controller for the purposes of the Act.
 As such he is obliged to ensure that the Constabulary handles all personal information in accordance with the Act.